kennylajara/run-up/docs/getting-started.md

 ## Requirements

-You have to
+You need to have a supported Python version installed on a supported operative system.

-* Operative system: Linux, Windows, MacOS
+* Supported OS: Linux, Windows, MacOS
-* Python version: 3.7, 3.8, 3.9
+* Supported Python versions: 3.7, 3.8, 3.9

 ## Installation